You haveĀ got to visit the super charming village of Owego if you’re planning a Finger Lakes vacation! Here’s a little guide on what to expect.

 Where is it?

-So there’s a town of Owego and a village of Owego — the village is within the town.
-It’s in Tioga County, which sits close to the NY-PA border.
-If you’re coming from NYC, it’ll be about a 4-5 hour drive depending on the weather and traffic, and it’s 3 hours straight from Philly.
+So there’s the town of Owego and the village of Owego.
+The village is within the town.
+Both are located in Tioga County, and are very close to the NY-PA border.
+If you’re coming from New York City, it’ll be about a 4-5 hour drive depending on the weather and traffic, and it’s 3 hours straight from Philly.
+I see it as a southern gateway town to the Finger Lakes.

 What does Owego mean?